By-Laws for Non-Profit Organizations Fill out the template

 Fill out the template

 By-laws for non-profit organizations are internal, private documents that govern the organization's affairs.
-The by-laws provide rules and functions for its members, directors and officers. by-laws are consistent with the law, and may include additional details that the law doesn't specify.
+The by-laws provide rules and functions for its members, directors and officers.
+By-laws are consistent with the law, and may include additional details that the law doesn't specify.

 By-laws can be read with the letters patent (the documents that create the corporation), but they rank in priority over the by-laws.
 Unlike the by-laws, letters patent are external, public documents available for viewing in government databases.

-This document covers all the basic information needed to define the operational structure of a non-profit organization.
+The By-Laws for Non-Profit Organizations must cover all the basic information needed to define the operational structure of a non-profit organization.
 The by-laws cover the following key areas:

 • Basic information: name of the non-profit organization, state in which it was incorporated, type of non-profit organization, presence of a corporate seal;